 During her tenure Elizabeth Post also wrote a monthly column for Good Housekeeping magazine entitled “Etiquette for Everyday.”
 She conducted hundreds of media interviews annually and frequently appeared as a guest speaker across the country.

-Mrs. Post was born in Englewood, New Jersey, and educated at the Dobbs Ferry Master's School.
-Elizabeth enjoyed fishing, golfing, and traveling with Bill and divided her time between their homes in Florida and Vermont.
+Elizabeth Post was born in Englewood, New Jersey, and educated at the Dobbs Ferry Master’s School.
+She enjoyed fishing, golfing, and traveling with her husband, Bill Post, and divided her time between their homes in Florida and Vermont.
 She passed away in Florida in April, 2010.